codebase-berkeley-mentored-project-sp18/week3-hw-theOnlyRaymondXu/README.md

 Right now the template is incomplete - you should make it extend the base template and add in the text from above that the client wants the about page to show.

+To see if your page works, run the server and go to the above URL.
+You should see the above text and also a page header linking to the main page.

 ### Question 2 - Dynamic Views and Routes

+The next thing the client wants is a unique URL to link to every individual article in the blog.
+Specifically, they want to be able to go to `localhost:8000/posts/1` and see the post with primary key 1, `localhost:8000/posts/4` and see the post with primary key 4, and so on.